 Once you have determined that you need car insurance and you have found out whether or not you are allowed to drive in your state, the next thing you need to do is to find a car insurance company willing to provide you with that cover.
 This is what we call ‘the hard part’.

 Car insurance companies of course offer insurance based on the likelihood that they’ll be able to earn money from you.
 That means that they are ideally looking for people who will be unlikely to have an accident, meaning they’ll pay lots of money in and never request to get any money out!

-If you have had a car accident or if you have been convicted of a driving offense, then this makes you statistically more likely to have further accidents in future.
+If you have had a car accident or if you have been convicted of a driving offense, then this makes you statistically more likely to have further accidents in the future.
 In turn, this makes you more of a risk for the insurance company and means that they are likely to charge you more for your insurance.
 And some will be concerned and won’t offer insurance at all.
 Your options go down then and your premiums go up.

 But if you keep looking, you should be able to find a deal you’re happy with.
-The thing to keep in mind is that many will have stipulations that you will be required to fulfil.
-For example, some will require you to prove that you are working to have your suspension lifted, or they might want a guarantee that your license will be reinstated by a specific period.
+The thing to keep in mind is that many will have stipulations that you will be required to fulfill.
+For example, some will require you to prove that you are working to have your suspension lifted, or they might want a guarantee that your license will be reinstated within a specific period.

 How Will This Affect My Premiums?

 Of course, this is going to affect your premiums and in the vast majority of cases, you will be looking at paying significantly more for your car insurance.
 Again, you are presenting more of a risk to the company and this is their way to protect themselves.